B4lex/sparky-backend-public/README.md

 The mission of this app is to automate people's activities and organization routines as much as possible to ease their daily lives.

-## This repository contains Backend application
+## This repository contains the Back-end application

 [![Built with Cookiecutter Django](https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter)](https://github.com/cookiecutter/cookiecutter-django/)
 [![Black code style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)